 - Creative agencies or freelancers building sites for clients

 - Site owners who don’t want to deal with the technical details of web hosting

 - Bloggers and influencers whose reputation is dependent on their site

 - eCommerce sites selling digital or physical products who need reliable uptime

 - In-house marketing teams who want more control of their site (instead of going through IT departments)

 - Enterprise brands who need reliability, scalability, and expert support

 Again, this doesn’t mean these are the only people who will benefit from managed WordPress hosting; it’s simply a collection of common segments that managed hosts have built specific features for.

-- Flywheel’s servers are lightning-fast because they use Google cloud servers.
+- Flywheel’s servers are lightning-fast.

 - Their support team is super polite, knowledgeable and efficient.